 Exercise extra caution if swimming in the sea for the first time.
 Wear a life jacket and try to stay near the shore.
 Do not dive off the high surfaces or cliffs.

 Learn to identify a riptide

-If you wish to swim in beach water keep a check on a riptide.
-If you see foam on the beach, discolored water or seaweed that is moving away from the shore, or waves that are not breaking, stay away from the water.
+If you wish to swim in beach water, check on a riptide.
+If you see foam on the beach, discolored water or seaweed moving away from the shore, or waves not breaking, stay away from the water.